NizamuuddinPatoli/FYP-management-system/README.md

 # FYP-management-system

-Here’s a description of your FYP (Final Year Project) Management System:

 This FYP Management System is built using MySQL and PHP, designed to streamline the process of managing final year projects.
 It consists of four panels: